EA-6B Prowler

 The Prowler is armed with the Raytheon HARM high-speed anti-radiation missile, AGM-88.
 The HARM missile is used against land-based and seaborne radar-directed air defence artillery systems and surface-to-air missile systems.
 HARM has a range of over 90km (80 miles).

-USMC Prowlers are being fitted with the Northrop Grumman Litening AT targeting pod, for deployment in Iraq.
-The first is scheduled for completion in mid-2007.
+USMC Prowlers are fitted with the Northrop Grumman Litening AT targeting pod, for deployment in Iraq.
+The first was completed in 2007.

 "The EA-6B Prowler is the primary tactical jamming aircraft of the US Navy, US Air Force and the US Marine Corps."